Rob7n/MM-Security-Guards/README.md

-# Malibu Mansion Security Guards Script
+# Malibu Mansion Security Guards
 A script that spawns security guards at the Malibu Mansion in FiveM.

 Originally created by https://github.com/TayMcKenzieNZ, guard placements by Rob1n.